'Cowards' placed boy, 7, underwater in bathtub as parents watch during home invasion, sheriff says

 “I saw him all bloody and a gash on his head,” Ghriri told KRPC.
 “He was shaken up, I tried to calm him down but he was just worried about his son."

 Anyone who has information is asked to call Fort Bend County Crime Stoppers, Inc. at (281) 342-TIPS (8477) or submit a tip online at www.fortbend.crimestoppersweb.com.
+A $25G reward is being offered for information leading to an arrest.

-"I've never seen anyone in my career ever use a child for information," the sheriff said Tuesday.
+"I've never seen, in my career, anyone ever try to use a boy to try to get information from the father," the sheriff said Tuesday.
 "We need to get them off the streets."